World ScoutingInternational Scouting Opportunities in the CPC

 - World Conservation Award

-World Scouting Symbols and Patches
+World Scouting Symbols and Initiatives

 The World Crest is a Scout emblem that has been worn by an estimated 250 million Scouts since the Scouting movement was founded in 1907 by Lord Baden-Powell at the experimental camp on Brownsea Island in the UK.
 During this camp, he issued the first from of the World Crest, a copper fleur-de-lis badge, to all participants.
 It is still worn by 54 million Scouts in 216 countries and territories and is one of the world’s best-known symbols.